Boardroom potboiler at Zee: Can beleaguered MD Punit Goenka stave off shareholders demanding his exit?

 Cut to the present, and Invesco's decision, explains the investment banker, was triggered by a potential default in the payment schedule.
 "To Chandra's credit, the small promoter holding was still enough to retain control for a long time since the board remained with him.
 That has changed all of a sudden."

 Shriram Subramanian, Founder and Managing Director, InGovern Research Services, a proxy advisory firm, says "shareholders should consider that the entire board constitution needs a rethink."
 Elaborating on the point, he questions how Punit Goenka, a non-independent, executive director, has been appointed as an audit committee member.
 "It is strange that the board allowed such an induction of a promoter-executive director into the committee.
 Also, with just a 3.99 per cent shareholding, the promoter (Punit Goenka) is being given a 46 per cent increase in remuneration.
 This AGM was an occasion for change, and this also prompted shareholders who were patient for a while to call for an EGM and seek his removal."

-Neither ZEEL nor Invesco responded to emails from Business Today till the time this story was published.
+In an emailed response to queries from Business Today, Invesco spokesperson Jeaneen Terrio said: "We have been investors in Zee for over a decade.
+We have initiated this action to strengthen board governance at the company."
+A Zee spokesperson said, "The company will take necessary action as per applicable law."

 In many ways, this could well be the foundation for bringing in a CEO from outside.
 A top official at a rival broadcaster is clear that Invesco will only play for time before setting up ZEEL for a sale.
 "There is a tightly-run business and it makes sense to let go," he says.
 According to Subramanian, shareholders are holding the board accountable for underperformance of the company and for destroying shareholder wealth by not preventing related-party transactions.
 "The fact that the stock is up 40 per cent just on the news of a change in the board and the likely change in promoters shows how much investors wanted it," he explains.
 Even as the boardroom drama is playing out, and the stock has surged, reports have emerged of ace investor Rakesh Jhunjhunwala buying 5 million shares of ZEEL in a bulk deal.